-Element Name Description t + D - + l- Containing all the file of the tests which will be launched by the test suite. testPath testIgnoredPath Any test in the intersection between testIgnoredPath and testPath will be executed by the test suite, but will not appear in the JUnit final report.
-It will still generate a JUnit re- (optional) port for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
+Element Name Description testPath Containing all the file of the tests which will be launched by the test suite. testIgnoredPath (optional) Any test in the intersection between testIgnoredPath and testPath will be executed by the test suite, but will not appear in the JUnit final report.
+It will still generate a JUnit report for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
 Mostly used for known bugs which are not considered as failure but still relevant enough to appears on the HTML report.